 Studying in a new country can be both exciting and overwhelming.
 While you are adjusting to a new academic environment and new academic policies, you will also have to adjust to a new culture, new customs, new foods, a different climate, and being away from your family and friends.

 To help international students with their transition to Canada and the University of Manitoba, the International Centre offers orientation and welcome programming at the beginning of each term.
 Get the information you need and connect with other international students going through the same experience.

 Registration is required for much of the orientation and welcome programming.
 You will receive more information about how to register via email on Aug.
 5.

-International Student Health Insurance Information Session
+Manitoba International Student Health Plan Information Session

 For ALL international students:

-“An international perspective on Canadian reconciliation – How does this relate to me?”
+An international perspective on Canadian reconciliation

 The U of M campuses are located on original lands of Anishinaabe, Cree, Oji-Cree, Dakota and Dene peoples, and on the homeland of the Métis Nation.
 Engage in discussion on the Indigenous context in Canada and learn about reconciliation in the Canadian context.
 Facilitated by Dr. Cary Miller, head of Native studies at the U of M.